Swiss Family Allowance 2026: Rates, Eligibility & Apply

 If your child lives outside Switzerland, several rules may apply:

-- Third countries without treaties: no entitlement
+- Third countries without a treaty: no entitlement

-If your family situation is complex - cross-border custody, separation, expatriate work - contact your FAK directly.
+If your family situation is complex (cross-border custody, separation, expatriate work), contact your FAK directly.
 The rules can be intricate.

 Avoiding Double Payment